clhenrick/clhenrick.io/content/blog/2023-01-22-accessible-select-element.md

 Next, I decided to try testing the code I'd ported to React using the [VoiceOver screen reader](voiceover) on Safari on my MacBook.
 To my dismay, I discovered that this example did not work with VoiceOver!
 When opening the list of options, nothing was announced.
 Ditto when navigating the list of options and making a selection with my keyboard.
 "Clearly there must be something wrong with my code, so I'll do a test with VoiceOver on the original WAI APG example code" I thought to myself.
 Unfortunately I encountered the same set of issues.
 How could it be that this ARIA pattern sanctioned by the W3C's WAI was flawed?
 Why would such an example be so prominently displayed and documented on the ARIA patterns part of their APG site if it didn't work across commonly used screen reader software?
 "There must be an explanation" I told myself as I sought to look for answers.
 I did find answers, but it only made the plot thicken.

 Long story short, it turns out that the "Select-Only" `Combobox` pattern from the WAI APG relies on the [aria-activedescendant attribute][mdn-aria-active-descendant], which (at the time of this writing) is not fully supported in VoiceOver on Safari on MacOS due to [a bug in WebKit][webkit-bug].
 The `aria-activedescendant` ARIA attribute is used in the `Combobox` to inform assistive technology (AT) such as screen readers which option is active / "visually focused" (different from the "selected" option) when navigating the list of options via the keyboard.
 This is important as it enables the `Combobox` component to maintain focus while the navigation of its option elements occurs.

+Let's take a short detour to look at the behavior of some native interactive HTML elements to see how that might inform the development of a custom Select component.

-The native `<select>` HTML element behaves similarly; if you focus it using your keyboard (e.g. by tabbing to it), open its list of options (by pressing the spacebar), and then use your up and down arrow keys to navigate the list of `<options>`, you'll see that after selecting an option focus remains on the `<select>` element:
+The native `<select>` HTML element behaves similar to the WAI ARIA ComboBox pattern.
+If you focus it using your keyboard (e.g. by tabbing to it), open its list of options (by pressing the spacebar), and then use your up and down arrow keys to navigate the list of `<options>`, you'll see that after selecting an option (by pressing the Enter key) focus remains on the `<select>` element.
+Here's a native select element to try this with if you're on a device that has a keyboard:

 <style>
   form {